U.S. bank regulator sells Wall Street stocks after rally

 Otting had two options for shedding those holdings to satisfy federal ethics rules.
 He could sell immediately, pay tax on the capital gains and step fully into his role as a bank regulator.
 Or he could recuse himself from day to-day decisions and keep his investments for a while.

-Otting chose the second route and only sold his bank stocks in recent days, agency spokesman Bryan Hubbard said in a statement on Thursday.
+Otting chose the second route.
+He only sold his bank stocks in recent days, agency spokesman Bryan Hubbard said in a statement on Thursday.

 “Mr. Otting has now completed his required divestitures and no longer has to observe a general recusal regarding policy matters,” Hubbard said.